Can AR Embedded Visualizations Foster Appropriate Reliance on AI in Spatial Decision-Making? A Comparative Study of AR X-Ray vs. 2D Minimap: Related Work

-\para{Spatial Cognition and Spatial Decision-Making.} Spatial cognition encompasses the mental processes involved in perceiving, encoding, and reasoning about spatial environments~\cite{Tversky_2008_SpatialCognition}.
-A fundamental aspect of spatial cognition is the use of reference frames—mental models that help individuals locate and orient themselves in space~\cite{Tversky_2008_SpatialCognition,Barbara2003StructureOfMentalSpace} .
-Two commonly described reference frames are \emph{egocentric}, where objects are located relative to the observer's current position and orientation (i.e., ``to my left or right''), and \emph{allocentric}, where the environment is represented independently of the observer's position (e.g., map-like or object-to-object relationships)~\cite{Klatzky1998AllocentricAE} .
-People switch flexibly between these frames, but doing so can introduce significant cognitive load~\cite{Barbara2003StructureOfMentalSpace} , particularly when tasks require precise mental transformations, such as rotating or scaling spatial representations in mind.
+Spatial cognition encompasses the mental processes involved in perceiving, encoding, and reasoning about spatial environments~\cite{Tversky_2008_SpatialCognition}.
+A fundamental aspect of spatial cognition is the use of reference frames—mental models that help individuals locate and orient themselves in space\final{~\cite{Barbara2003StructureOfMentalSpace}}.
+Two commonly described reference frames are \emph{egocentric}, where objects are located relative to the observer's current position and orientation \final{like} ``to my left or right'', and \emph{allocentric}, where the environment is represented independently of the observer's position, \carton{such as} map-like or object-to-object relationships~\cite{Klatzky1998AllocentricAE}.
+People switch flexibly between these frames, but doing so can introduce \carton{substantial} cognitive load~\cite{Barbara2003StructureOfMentalSpace}, particularly when tasks require precise mental transformations, such as rotating or scaling spatial representations in mind.

 Spatial decision-making requires integrating information about physical environments with external data.
 To make such decisions with AI support, decision-makers must reconcile digital information with real-world contexts.
 With traditional 2D map-based visualizations, this process often involves switching between reference frames, which is cognitively demanding and can affect interpreting or verifying AI suggestions.
-By contrast, AR can display information directly in the physical environment, thereby eliminating the spatial mapping overhead~\cite{Billinghurst2015ARSurvey}.
-Yet, to the best of our knowledge, few studies have investigated the effect of AR visualizations on human-AI decision making.
-Moreover, how to best design effective AR visualizations for spatial decision-making remains an open question.
-These gaps motivate our empirical investigation into how AR visualizations might influence human-AI collaboration in spatial decision-making.
+By contrast, AR can embed information directly in the physical environment, thereby eliminating the spatial mapping overhead~\cite{Billinghurst2015ARSurvey}.
+Thus, there is a sustained interest in leveraging AR systems to support spatial decision-making tasks.